-Late 18th century is a time of profound economic upheaval in Minangkabau.
+Late 18th century was a time of profound economic upheaval in Minangkabau.

-Traditionally, the economic power was in the hands of the villages of the plains, rich in ricefields ; as well as the gold traders, associated with the king of Pagaruyung in Tanah Datar.
+Traditionally, the economic power rested in the hands of the villages of the plains, rich in ricefields ; as well as the gold traders, associated with the king of Pagaruyung in Tanah Datar.

 But by the late 18th century, gold supply was rapidly depleting while new outside demand for crops well suited for the previously poorer hill villages increased.

-The district of Agam and Limapuluh Kota are transformed by the impact of the trade, first in cotton, gambier and cassia and then in coffee.
+The district of Agam and Limapuluh Kota were transformed by the impact of the trade, first in cotton, gambier and cassia and then in coffee.

 Soon, Agam and Limapuluh outstriped Tanah Datar as the main trading region of the Minangkabau heartland.

-These new revenues allow several Minangkabau Muslim traders to undertake the pilgrimage in Mecca.
+These new revenues allowed several Minangkabau Muslim traders to undertake the pilgrimage in Mecca.

 First Islamic revivalist movement (1784 – 1803)

-Prior to the actual Padri movement, a first Islamic revivalist movement emerged in Kota Tua in Agam, a stronghold of the Suatarriyah tarekat.
+Prior to the actual Padri movement, a first Islamic revivalist movement emerged in Kota Tua in Agam, a stronghold of the Suatarriyah tarekat (Sufi brotherhood).

-This region had experienced fully the economic changes I had described above.
-It has grown rich thanks to cassia and coffee.
+This region had fully experienced the economic changes I had described above.
+It had grown rich thanks to cassia and coffee.